December 7. Today's Birthdays

 NAMES

-Murat Zhurinov (1941) – President of the National Academy of Science of Kazakhstan.

-Born in Arys city, South Kazakhstan region, he graduated from the Kazakh Chemistry Technology Institute, post-graduate studies from the Moscow Chemistry Technology Institute.
+President of the National Academy of Science of the Republic of Kazakhstan Murat ZHURINOV was born in 1941 in the town of Arys in Turkestan region (formerly South Kazakhstan region).
+He is a graduate of the Kazakh Chemical and Technological Institute.
+He took up his current post in October 2003.

-Lyazzat Kiinov (1949) – statesman, member of the Council of Senators under the Senate of the Kazakh Parliament.
+Member of the Senators’ Council under the Senate of the Kazakhs Parliament

-The Mangistau region native is a graduate of the Lenin Kazakh Polytechnic Institute.

-Between 2013 and 2017 he was Deputy of the Senate of Parliament.
+Lyazzat KIINOV was born in 1949 in Mangistau region.
+He graduated from the Lenin Kazakh Politechnical Institute.
+For many years, Mr. Kiinov worked in the oil and gas sector and served as Vice Minister of Energy and Mineral Resources and Oil and Gas of the country.
+He was the member of the Kazakh Senate from 2013 to 2017.
+He became the member of the Senators’ Council in September 2019.

+Deputy of the Majilis of the Kazakh Parliament Magerram MAGERRAMOV was born in 1971 in Almaty region.
+He is a graduate of the Dzholdasbekov Institute of Economy and Law.
+He joined the lower chamber of the Kazakh Parliament in March 2016.